MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-recording.md

 This section explains how you can set up and plan for recording Teams meetings.

-### Enable Microsoft Stream for users in the organization
+### Turn on Microsoft Stream for users in the organization

 Microsoft Stream is available as part of eligible Office 365 subscriptions or as a standalone service.
 See the [Stream licensing overview](https://docs.microsoft.com/stream/license-overview) for more details.
 Microsoft Stream is now included in Microsoft 365 Business, Office 365 Business Premium, and Office 365 Business Essentials.

 Learn more about how you can [assign licenses to users in Office 365](https://support.office.com/article/Assign-licenses-to-users-in-Office-365-for-business-997596B5-4173-4627-B915-36ABAC6786DC) so that users can access Microsoft Stream.
 Ensure that Microsoft Stream is not blocked for the users, as defined in [this article](https://docs.microsoft.com/stream/disable-user-organization).

-### Ensure that users have upload video permissions in Microsoft Stream
+### Make sure users have upload video permissions in Microsoft Stream

 By default, everyone in the company can create content in Stream, once Stream is enabled and the license is assigned to the user.
 A Microsoft Stream administrator can [restrict employees for creating content](https://docs.microsoft.com/stream/restrict-uploaders) in Stream.
 The users who are in this restricted list will not be able to record meetings.